rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ##### Set the destination

-In destination, choose the MII destination, enter a name, a description, and click **OK**.
+In the destination, choose the MII destination, enter a name, a description, and click **OK**.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture7.png %})